httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

   Foo-Example = sf-integer

-Its value indicates the amount of Foo in the message, and MUST be between 0 and 10, inclusive; other values MUST cause the entire header field to be ignored.
+Its value indicates the amount of Foo in the message, and it MUST be between 0 and 10, inclusive; other values MUST cause the entire header field to be ignored.